-This template is provided to help you prepare your article for submission to the Genetics.
+- 8 This template is provided to help you prepare your article for - 9 submission to the Genetics.

-AUTHOR AFFILIATIONS
+10 AUTHOR AFFILIATIONS

-For the authors' names, indicate different affiliations with the symbols: \, †, ‡, §.
-After four authors, the symbols double, triple, quadruple, and so forth as required.
+- For the authors' names, indicate different affiliations with the symbols: \, †, ‡, §.
+After four authors, the symbols double, triple, - guadruple, and so forth as required.

-YOUR ABSTRACT
+14 YOUR ABSTRACT

-In addition to the guidelines provided in the example abstract above, your abstract should:

-- provide a synopsis of the entire article; - begin with the broad context of the study, followed by specific background for the study; - describe the purpose, methods and procedures, core findings and results, and conclusions of the study; - emphasize new or important aspects of the research;
+- In addition to the guidelines provided in the example abstractabove, your abstract should: - provide a synopsis of the entire article; - begin with the broad context of the study, followed by specific background for the study;

-Manuscript compiled: Friday 27th July, 2018
+Manuscript compiled: Tuesday 10th December, 2019